A recent email asked: “What is a reasonable goal to ask a development person to raise for a non-profit organization?

 Now, I will calm down (only a bit) and tell you what I told this harried development officer.

 First, there is not, nor could there be, any reasonable expectation of someone raising new money based on x-times her or his salary.

 That expectation – edict – is based totally on ignorance regarding how money is raised for most nonprofit organizations.

 Unfortunately, I have heard of such numbers before.
 Different numbers, at different times, because they are almost always made up by people who know no better.

-Even more to the point of such an expectation being totally unfounded, is the fact that the development office is to be “the” fund-raiser, either mainly, or solely.
-That is even worse, regardless the way any goal is set – even a legitimate goal.
+Even more to the point of such an expectation being totally unfounded is the fact that the development office is to be “the” fund-raiser, either mainly, or solely.
+That is even worse, regardless of the way any goal is set – even a legitimate goal.